turingschool-examples/intro-to-web-typography/readme.md

 By the end of this lesson, you will know/be able to:

+* Understand the different between typeface and font
+* Understand the different between serif and sans serif
 * Have an understanding of the structure of letterforms
-* Understand how to select font pairs
-* Be a just a really huge nerd

 ### What is Typography